ping-localhost/grpc-bug-report/README.md

 # grpc/grpc issue #24469

+Repository for https://github.com/grpc/grpc/issues/24469.
+This issue has been resolved, so this repository has been archived.

+---

 To trigger the error add a broken cert to the `ssl` folder and run `make` to start the server.
 Once it's running you can use either of the options below to trigger the client.